mijtsma/mijtsma.github.io/_pages/cv.md

 Service and leadership
 ======
-* Officer (Program Chair Elect) for the Human Factors and Ergonomics Society
+* Program Chair Elect for the Human Factors and Ergonomics Society
 * Journal reviewer:
   * Journal of Cognitive Engineering and Decision Making
   * Human Factors and Ergonomics in Manufacturing and Service Industries